Backbase/boat-bay/README.md

 - filterArtifactsName: this defines what type of file ending, yaml, json, yml, however it could be made more specific
 - sourcePaths: this is a list of the parent directories for each capability under the product defined in this source
   - name: /{capability_name}/
-- username: username of user
+- username: username for accessing this source
-- password: password of user
+- password: password for accessing this source
 - cronExpression: schedule for scanning the source for updates and changes
 - capabilityKeySpEL: this is the spring expression language that will be used to format/produce the keys for capabilities, recommend use of this example's expressions